-On the technical side, the panorama was shot as a HDR (High Dynamic Range) image.
-This means it is stitched together from a number of frames each composed of three exposures – two stops underexposed to capture details in the brightest part of the image; correctly exposed; and two stops over exposed to capture detail in the darkest areas.
-The three exposures were merged in Lightroom 5 to become 32bit tiff files.
-32bit tiffs are able hold the full range of lights and darks captured in the three exposures.
-Then I adjusted the key (centre) 32bit tiff of the panorama to bring out detail throughout the tonal range.
+On the technical side, the panorama was shot as an HDR (High Dynamic Range) image.
+This means it is stitched together from a number of frames each composed of three exposures – two stops underexposed to capture details in the brightest part of the image; correctly exposed; and two stops overexposed to capture detail in the darkest areas.
+The three exposures were merged in Lightroom 5 to become 32-bit tiff files.
+32-bit tiffs are able to hold the full range of lights and darks captured in the three exposures.
+Then I adjusted the key (centre) 32-bit tiff of the panorama to bring out detail throughout the tonal range.
 I also adjusted vibrance contrast and sharpness to get as close to the effect I wanted overall.
-The settings for this image were copied and applied to all the 32bit frames in the panorama.
-At this point I send them to Photoshop where they were merged into the panoramic scene.
+The settings for this image were copied and applied to all the 32-bit frames in the panorama.
+At this point, I send them to Photoshop where they were merged into the panoramic scene.

-At this point I opened the Viveza filter from Nik Software.
-The is an awesome tool with a really easy to use and effective interface for adjustments to brightness, contrast, saturation, shadows and colour cast in specific areas of the image.
+At this point, I opened the Viveza filter from Nik Software.
+This is an awesome tool with a really easy-to-use and effective interface for adjustments to brightness, contrast, saturation, shadows and colour cast in specific areas of the image.
 I really love the “structure” adjustment which is like a “clarity" tool which can be applied to specific areas selected by size, colour and tone.
 I used Viveza to balance the image, adjusting areas which are too light or dark or to balance colours and tones.
 It is great for selectively bringing out detail in shadows and making textures “pop”.

-In this case the shadows of many of the foreground trees were too black and distracting.
+In this case, the shadows of many of the foreground trees were too black and distracting.
 Parts of the sky were either too bright or too dark so they led the eye in the wrong direction.
-The were also oddly distracting colour shifts in the sky which were balanced.
-The mountains were also flatter than I wanted, so more contrast was added to the foreground and the colour brought up a bit.
+They were also oddly distracting colour shifts in the sky which were balanced.
+The mountains were also flatter than I wanted, so more contrast was added to the foreground and the colour was heightened a little.
 With the image balanced as a composition and with colours, tones and detail as I wanted them it was time to play.

 This is where I turned to Nik’s Color Efex 4, which is a collection of digital photographic filters for creating, retouching, and creative enhancement of images within Adobe Lightroom, Photoshop and Apple Aperture.